eypacha/project-new/README.md

 - [ ] Add tests for the script functionality.
 - [ ] Add more project templates.
 - [ ] Implement "add-template" functionality.
+- [ ] Add the ability to configure the preferred package manager.

 ## Contributing